dxos/dxos/docs/content/guide/glossary.md

 ### MESH

-The set of peer networking technologies behind ECHO, HALO and KUBE.
+The set of peer networking technologies behind ECHO and HALO.

 ### [Space](./echo/#spaces)